JAMIE FRIEDLAND MANKIEWICZ, CCC-SLP

 Wendy Tellez is a SLP who specializes in school based services and early childhood intervention.
 She has worked with special needs children for over 13 years, and has a strong background in early communication, AAC, applied behavior, and play-based therapy techniques.
 She is Advance-trained in the Early Start Denver Model (ESDM) and is most interested in coaching parents how to encourage joint attention, dyadic engagement and language development through the "power of play".

 I was born and raised in Hawai'i in a multilingual household.
 Because of this, my love for language has been fostered since childhood and has only grown with age.
 I discovered speech-language pathology and realized that it was the perfect way to share my love of language with others.
-I graduated with a BA in Communication Sciences and Disorders from Baylor University and a M.Ed in Special Education with a focus on assistive technology from Bowling Green State University.
-I am currently back in graduate school to obtain my MA in Speech-Language Pathology.
-I've been working as an SLPA for the past ten years in outpatient clinics, homes, and schools.
+I graduated with a BA in Communication Sciences and Disorders from Baylor University and a M.Ed in Special Education with a focus on assistive technology from Bowling Green State University and a M.S. in Communication Sciences and Disorders from Baylor University.
 My work has ranged from early intervention to autism, AAC, pragmatic language, narrative language, and a variety of other areas.
 In my free time, I love to get outside and explore nature, travel while learning about new cultures, and spend time playing in the kitchen.